 Comment by: Shajiv

-Im new to freight forwarding sector and didnt know anything about documentation till now.
+Im new to freight shipping sector and didnt know anything about documentation till now.
 I got valuble information in documentation.
 I got the reqiured information.
 Thnx for adding deatails about documentation

 Comment by: rajesh